slamice/wri/Book-And-Article-Reviews/Books.md

 Take away was style.
 Coover really captured the style of speaking from Huck Finn.
 The plot is an ongoing neverending trollop.
 Very plot propelled narrative.

+Character development: Huck did simply have a natural born tendency to